Syllabus for Quantum Mechanics

 Reading assignments are due one hour before the start of class.

-Homework is due on Mondays at the start of class.
+Homework is due on Tuesdays in the grader's mailbox and Fridays at the start of class.

 Slides